andrewgazelka/andrewgazelka.github.io/_posts/2022-12-20-productivity.markdown

 toc: true
 ---

-Let us define being productivity as _the quantity value gained per unit time_ or
+Let us define productivity as *the quantity value gained per unit of time* or

 $$
 \begin{align}